C-100 Common Persimmon Diospyros virginiana 'C-100'

 - Leaf Description:

-- Leaves are simple, alternate, ovate to elliptic or oblong with smooth edges or some serration.
-They are 2-6 inches long and 3/4-2 inches wide with an acuminate apex and rounded base.
-The lower surface usually lighter-colored and may have hairs, especially on young leaves.
-Stems are pubescent.
-The fall color is yellow or red.
+- Leaves are broadly oblong and pointed with smooth edges or some serration.
+They are 2 to 6 inches long and 2 to 3 inches wide with an acuminate apex and rounded base.
+The lower surface is usually lighter-colored and may have hairs, especially on young leaves.
+The fall color is yellow to reddish-purple.
+Leaves have a broad mid-rib with dark veins on the underside.

 -